ablesoftwaredev/codecook/README.md

 - [x] inject single line of code
 - [x] inject multiple lines of code
 - [x] check if the single line being injected already exists
-- [ ] check for duplicate multiple lines of code when injecting [WIP]
+- [x] check for duplicate multiple lines of code when injecting

 #### How to Remove Code